 McCauley is most excited to return to campus and reconnect with the faculty, staff and students present, as well as returning to Winchester for the Shenandoah Apple Blossom Festival in early May.

 “Some of my fondest memories include traveling to several countries including Haiti, Scotland, France and the Bahamas.”
-During the trip to Haiti, McCauley was part of a team helping to establish a victim of the 2010 earthquake back into her home setting after physical therapy in Winchester.
+During the trip (lead by President Fitzsimmons) to Haiti, McCauley was part of a team helping to establish a victim of the 2010 earthquake back into her home setting after physical therapy in Winchester.
 In Scotland and France, he went on pilgrimages for spiritual reflection, learning and growth, and the Bahamas was a faith-based mission trip where he worked with Bahamas Methodist Habitat and with an organization that houses persons living with HIV and AIDS.
-While at Shenandoah, McCauley was also involved in a number of student organization he looks back on fondly, such as the Student Government Association and Fellowship of Christian Athletes.
+While at Shenandoah, McCauley was also involved in a number of student organization he looks back on fondly, such as the Student Government Association, Track and Field team, and Fellowship of Christian Athletes.